infinum/eightshift-docs/website/forms/php/global-variables/geolocation.md

 ### ES_GEOLOCATION_USE

-This variable will force geolocation to always be in use.
+This variable will force geolocation to always be in use, regardless of the value set in Settings.

 ```php
 define('ES_GEOLOCATION_USE', '<true|false>');